- Managing RIs and Savings Plans with input metrics like utilization and coverage doesn’t tell the full story and can be misleading.

 Let’s say you are buying widgets.
 The first 4 are at list price of $10 and the next 6 are at a discounted price of $7.
 Your price with discount is 4 widgets @ $10 per widget + 6 widgets @ $7 per widget = $82.
 Your “total equivalent list price” (what you would have paid without a discount) is 10 widgets @ $10 per widget = $100.
 That makes your ESR = 1 – Discount Price / List Price = 1 – $82 / $100 = 18%.
 Pretty simple, right?

-What makes RIs more complicated is that the discount rate can vary based on whether or not a corresponding EC2 instance exists for a given hour (or in some cases, second).
-In other words, RIs have a "utilization" rate.
-Let's look at some RI examples.
+What makes RIs and Savings Plans more complicated is that the discount rate can vary based on whether or not a corresponding EC2 instance exists for a given hour (or in some cases, second).
+In other words, RIs and Savings Plans have a “utilization” rate.
+Let’s look at some RI examples to illustrate.

 Example 1: You purchase a single RI with an hourly price of $0.07 (assume no upfront payment).
 For a given 30-day month, a matching instance is run for 80% of the month (this is the RI utilization).
 The instance on-demand price is $0.10 per hour.
 The max RI discount is 30% ($0.07 vs $0.10) but what is the Effective Savings Rate?